Updated June 22, 2020.

 This is such fun!
 There are tons of places to ice skate both in DC (or just “the District,” if you want to sound like a local) and in the surrounding areas.
 My favorite is in the National Gallery of Art Sculpture Garden, but really anywhere you go will be festive and fun.
 Here I am ice skating in Reston, VA, exactly one year after having surgery on my right foot!

-3. Enjoy a Long Meal
+3. Linger Over a Long Meal

 After a day of walking around in the cold, it’s so nice to enjoy a nice, warm, comfortable meal inside and away from the cold.
 And D.C. has some of the best restaurants in the country.
 Save room for coffee and dessert!

 More here: Having Tea at the Willard Intercontinental

 2. Hop-on Hop-off Tour Bus (from $44 for 24 hours)

 I have never done the hop-on Hop-off buses in D.C. because I prefer to walk as long and as far as I’m able, but it can get seriously cold in D.C.
 Single digits are not at all unheard of here!
 If you want to see the most things in the warmest way, this is definitely your best option!
 They leave from Union Station, on the Redline for the metro and just down the street from Capitol Hill.

 D.C. has several iconic and historic theaters!
 The Kennedy Center is a favorite because they have free shows every night, open to the public, at 6:00pm.
 It’s hit or miss, but sometimes you get a really great hour long performance for free!
 (There’s a free shuttle to the Kennedy Center from Foggy Bottom Metro Station.)
 Ford’s is one of the most well-known and historic in town, but don’t miss the Warner Theater and the National Theater, too.
 There’s also a Shakespeare Theater, although they don’t only do Shakespeare performances!
 Check their websites to see what’s playing while you’re in town!